-5. Tap on the Edit button in the upper-left corner of the photo.
+5. Tap on the Edit button in the bottom left of any photo to edit it.

-To remove a photo at this point, click the X in the upper-right corner of the photo you want to remove.
+To remove a photo at this point, click the x in the upper right corner of the photo you want to remove.
 You don't have to edit any of your photos, or you can edit all of them.
-You can see a few of the editing options in play in Figure 7-11.
+You can see a few of the editing options in play in Figure 7-6.
 You can edit photos in any of the following ways: